 Incidents, Offenses, Victims, and Known Offenders

-- 2 The term victim may refer to a person, business, institution, or society as a whole.
+- 2 The term victim may refer to an individual, business/financial institution, government entity, religious organization, or society/public as a whole.

-- 4 The figures shown in this row for the offense of rape include only those reported by law enforcement agencies that used the revised Uniform Crime Reporting (UCR) definition of rape.
+- 4 The figures shown in the rape (revised definition) row include only those reported by law enforcement agencies that used the revised Uniform Crime Reporting (UCR) definition of rape.
 See the data declaration for further explanation.

-- 5 The figures shown in this row for the offense of rape include only those reported by law enforcement agencies that used the legacy UCR definition of rape.
+- 5 The figures shown in the rape (legacy definition) row include only those reported by law enforcement agencies that used the legacy UCR definition of rape.
 See the data declaration for further explanation.

 - 6 Includes additional offenses collected in the National Incident-Based Reporting System.
 See Methodology.